Published: June 1, 2021 | Last Updated: May 19, 2026

 The invisible cut

-In continuity editing, the editor tries to create a seamless and natural flow between cuts, making them invisible to the audience.
+In continuity editing, the movie editor strives to create a seamless and natural flow between cuts, making them invisible to the audience.

 Techniques used to ensure continuity in editing